achadwick/zimsearch/INSTALL.md

 work.
 That's because `gnome-shell` does not look in user homes for its search providers.

+You may need to run this after install for zim to see it though.

+cp /usr/local/share/zim/plugins/gnomeshellsearch.py ~/.local/share/zim/plugins

 You'll need to log out and back in again after installing.

 ## Updating Zimsearch